Troubleshooting PuTTY

 ---- END SSH2 PUBLIC KEY ----

 The key needs to be saved on a single line.
-Open the key in PuttyGen and copy it from there and paste it into a program like notepad.
-This results in the key saved on 1 line:
+Open the key in PuttyGen, copy it from there, and then paste it into a program such as Notepad.
+This results in the key being saved on 1 line:

 ssh-rsa AAAAB3NzaC1yc2CAAAABJQAAAIEAhGF6GIuMY8FJ1+CNApnSY1N2YSlkYz72Yvwua6N1nFpBklz1+dsIMg4rcTLcF34M/tW5Yz+NUDAw2AEbxQ32FPgw7sAOIXktkYOHtr7mmimiTjkoSCrJh1kqalPSpi8rglT/Bp67Ql2SZwvUFfMzHISryR0EZC4rXP/uvObrJe8= rsa-key-20121022

-Paste this from notepad into the authorized_keys file on your server and it should work.
-View the following page for a more detailed explanation:
+Paste this from Notepad into the authorized_keys file on your server, and it should work.
+See this page for a more detailed explanation.

 See also